top of page

 Stress and burnout are common struggles in today’s fast-paced world, and understanding the neurobiological response to chronic stress is essential to healing.
 When stress becomes overwhelming, the brain’s stress response system can become dysregulated, leading to emotional and physical exhaustion.
 Together, we’ll explore how this system works and develop tools to regulate your emotional and physiological response.
 Through a combination of mindfulness, stress-reduction techniques, and supportive dialogue, we'll restore balance, prioritize self-care, and prevent further burnout.

 Your self-worth and sense of self-love are foundational to your mental and emotional health.
-Neuroscientific research suggests that self-esteem is closely tied to brain areas involved in emotional regulation and reward processing.
+Self-esteem is closely tied to brain areas involved in emotional regulation and reward processing.
 If these areas are dysregulated, negative self-perceptions can take root, affecting how you see and value yourself.
 Together, we’ll explore these neural patterns while focusing on shifting self-critical thoughts and building a healthier, more compassionate relationship with yourself.
 Therapy will support you in cultivating self-acceptance and developing the emotional resilience to embrace your true worth.

 Separation / Divorce